 Ever wondered how to move transactions to history in Microsoft Dynamics GP?
-Below are the reasons and fairly simple steps to moving transactions to history in Sales Order Processing (SOP), Receivables Management (RM), Purchase Order Processing (POP), and Payables Management (PM).
+Below are the reasons why you might want to do so and fairly simple steps to moving transactions to history in Sales Order Processing (SOP), Receivables Management (RM), Purchase Order Processing (POP), and Payables Management (PM).

 Per the help file: